 As a result, customers have options.
 They can pick which brand they feel is the “cream of the crop”.
 What often makes a brand favourable to a customer is their marketing communications and content.
 With that said, the right kind of video content can help your business dramatically increase its customer retention rate.

-With these numbers in mind, it’s clear that video belongs in your customer retention strategy.
+With these numbers in mind, it’s clear that video is essential to your customer retention strategy.

 Now keep in mind that customer retention can be measured both on a micro and macro level.

-On a macro scale, customer retention refers to how long an individual remains loyal to your brand (ie. customers who repeatedly purchase your product or renew their subscription to your service).
-A high level of customer retention comes from having a well-oiled machine consisting of impeccable customer service, a durable product, a positive reputation, and helpful content (which can include video).
+On a macro scale, customer retention refers to how long an individual remains loyal to your brand (i.e., customers who repeatedly purchase your product or renew their subscription to your service).
+A high level of customer retention comes from having a well-oiled machine consisting of impeccable customer service, a durable product, a positive reputation, and helpful content (which includes video).

-On the micro scale, customer retention refers to how long viewers engage with the content itself (ie. how much time they spend watching a video and what actions they take afterward).
-High customer retention comes from content that’s able to keep audiences hooked and encourages them to respond to a call-to-action.
-Video can have a positive impact on both levels but it must be used strategically.
-Now we must ask, what kinds of video work best in that regard?
+On the micro-scale, customer retention refers to how long viewers engage with the content itself (i.e., how much time they spend watching a video and what actions they take afterward).
+High customer retention comes from content that keeps audiences hooked and encourages them to respond to a call-to-action.
+When used strategically, video can have a positive impact on both levels.
+The next step is to determine what type of video works best for the given situation.

 There’s a reason why more and more brands are trying their hand at cinematic or comedic video content.
 These formats are emotionally driven and proven to capture attention.